 - Defense of target national corporation in bribery, bid-rigging, and RICO investigation (U.S. Atty-IL; IL.
 AG).

-- Successful defense of main target of Teamsters Election fraud—criminal RICO case (U.S. Atty.-SDNY; Congressional hearings).
+- Successful defense of main target of Teamsters Election fraud investigation—criminal RICO case (U.S. Atty.-SDNY; Congressional hearings).

 - Successful defense of National tutoring company in NCLB investigations (NYC, IG; CPS, IG)